odemur/odemur/README.md

 Problem solver and focused on teams and performance.

-Graduating in Software Engineering, passionate about technology, challenges and lifelong learning.
+Passionate about technology, challenges and lifelong learning.

 I believe in solutions of real world problems through software.